carminecoppola/myProfile/README.md

 🌱 I’m currently pursuing a degree in Computer Science at the University of Naples Parthenope.

-⚡ Fun fact **Design is not just what it looks like and feels like.
-Design is how it works.**
+⚡ Fun fact **"Design is not just what it looks like and feels like.
+Design is how it works."**

 ## Contact
 📫 How to reach me: